 Edwin has been working with adolescents and adults for over twenty-five years.
 He began his career working with adolescents living in community-based residential care and their families, then moved to working as a clinical social work therapist in Health, currently working in the field of Mental Health and Addictions.
 He holds a Master of Social Work Degree, a Bachelor of Social Work Degree, a Bachelor of Arts Degree, and a Criminology Certificate from Memorial University of Newfoundland.
 He is also trained as an ASIST suicide prevention facilitator through LivingWorks.

-In my practice, I integrate many theoretical approaches including narrative therapy, cognitive-behavior therapy, solution-focused therapy, family systems therapy, anti-oppressive practice, and play therapy approaches with emphasis on resiliency and hope.
-Therapeutically, I see adolescents (age 10+) and adults for counselling in relation to mental health, depression, anxiety, suicidal ideation, emotion dysregulation, anger, grief and loss, trauma, life transitions, stress management, and parenting.
-I use a strengths-based, trauma-informed approach with a focus on improving communication and relationships.
-My focus is on helping individuals to have cognitive and emotional awareness with emphasis on healthy coping.
+In his practice, Edwin integrates many theoretical approaches including narrative therapy, cognitive-behavior therapy, solution-focused therapy, and family systems therapy while utilizing an anti-oppressive practice lens with emphasis on resiliency and hope.
+Therapeutically, he sees adolescents (age 10+) and adults for counselling in relation to such areas as mental health, depression, anxiety, suicidal ideation, emotion dysregulation, anger, grief and loss, trauma, life transitions, stress management, and parenting.
+He uses a strengths-based, trauma-informed approach with a focus on improving communication and relationships.
+His focus is on helping individuals to have cognitive and emotional awareness with emphasis on healthy coping.